jonathan-slark/break-bricks/README.md

-# Break Bricks
+# 🎮 Break Bricks

+> A modern, space-themed reimagining of the arcade classic — built in C and OpenGL from the ground up.

-## 🧱 Overview
+## 🌟 Project Overview

-**Break Bricks** is a modern reinterpretation of the classic brick-breaking arcade game.
-It features high-resolution graphics, smooth controls, and a custom OpenGL renderer, making it a sleek and enjoyable retro-style experience.

-## ▶️ Running the Game

-1. Extract the ZIP archive.
-2. Run `break-bricks.exe`.

-*Note: The game runs in a 1920x1080 borderless window.
-Black borders may appear if your desktop resolution is higher.*

-## ⚙️ Technical Details
+**Break Bricks** is a desktop breakout-style game that blends old-school mechanics with modern design.
+Developed entirely in C23 using OpenGL 3.3, it features responsive controls, smooth frame pacing, and custom visual/audio presentation across a series of handcrafted levels.

+This project was a personal milestone — my second OpenGL game and first fully completed engine-based project.
+It showcases my ability to design, build, and polish a desktop game from scratch.

+---

+## 🧩 Features

-- **Resolution**: 1920x1080, borderless window mode.
+- **Resolution**: 1920×1080, borderless window mode (with letterboxing as needed)
-- **Frame Rate**: Syncs with the desktop refresh rate for smooth ball movement on all monitors.
+- **Framerate**: Adaptive to your desktop refresh rate (perfect for high-Hz displays)
-- **Controls**: Precision mouse input for paddle movement.
+- **Controls**: Smooth, precise mouse input
-- **Language**: Written in modern C (C23) with minimal dependencies.
-- **Graphics**: OpenGL 3.3 batched renderer, spritesheets, and TTF font rendering.
+- **Rendering**: Custom OpenGL 3.3 batched sprite renderer with TTF font support
+- **Audio**: Level-based music system using Miniaudio
-- **Audio**: Each level features its own background music and NASA imagery.
+- **Levels**: Each level features a unique NASA space background and ambient soundtrack
-- **Build System**: [MSYS2](https://www.msys2.org/) + GCC toolchain.

-## 🎯 Project Goals

-Inspired by the [Breakout guide](https://learnopengl.com/In-Practice/2D-Game/Breakout) on LearnOpenGL, this project began as a deeper dive into OpenGL after the "Hello Triangle" example.
-The aim was to build a full-featured, modern desktop game while avoiding the complexity of Vulkan.
+---

+## 🛠️ Technical Summary

+- **Language**: C23 (via GCC/MSYS2)
+- **Libraries**: GLFW, GLAD, stb, Miniaudio
+- **Renderer**: Modular, batched OpenGL renderer built from scratch
+- **Collision**: Custom implementation using [swept AABB collision](https://gamedev.net/tutorials/programming/general-and-gameplay-programming/swept-aabb-collision-detection-and-response-r3084/)
+- **Architecture**: Modular subsystems (logging, rendering, audio, input, game logic)

+---

+## 📸 Screenshots

+*Include 2–4 curated images or a gameplay GIF here.*

+---

 ## 📝 Development Notes

-This project turned out to be far more complex than expected.
-I wanted to go beyond the original arcade simplicity, which led to unexpected challenges:
+After completing the LearnOpenGL "Hello Triangle", I set out to build a complete game using the [Breakout guide](https://learnopengl.com/In-Practice/2D-Game/Breakout) as a springboard.
+Rather than follow it rigidly, I challenged myself to:

+- Build my own renderer
-- The original game used rudimentary logic with minimal collision resolution.
+- Replace geometry-heavy collision logic with something more robust
-- I initially implemented custom collision logic, which had inconsistencies.
-- AI-assisted research introduced me to [swept AABB collision](https://gamedev.net/tutorials/programming/general-and-gameplay-programming/swept-aabb-collision-detection-and-response-r3084/), which proved much more robust.

-### Renderer Journey

-- The LearnOpenGL guide uses a simple renderer for teaching, but I pushed for a modern batched renderer to support sprite batching and particles.
-- This took significant effort and research.
-At one point, I rewrote it from scratch — only to end up with a black screen and no clear cause.

-### Lessons Learned

-- Over-engineering for a simple game can eat up your momentum.
-- Rewriting subsystems (logging, audio, rendering) helped me learn but stalled the project.
-- Sometimes it’s better to release a working version than chase perfection.
-- For future projects, I’ll explore engines like Raylib to stay focused on game design, not infrastructure.
+- Implement a clean subsystem structure that could scale

+Along the way, I rewrote major systems like rendering, audio, and collision multiple times — chasing both performance and reliability.
+While it was tempting to keep refining, I made a conscious decision to finish this version and polish it as a complete release.

+---

-## 📜 Credits & Licenses
+## 🗃️ Asset Credits

+All third-party assets used under permissive licenses (CC0, MIT, zlib, or Public Domain):

 ### Libraries